Raúl Alfonsín: Later years

 Amid rampant inflation, Angeloz was heavily defeated by PJ candidate Carlos Menem in the 1989 election.
 By the winter of 1989, the inflation had grown so severe that Alfonsín transferred power to Menem on 8 July, five months earlier than scheduled.

 Alfonsín stayed on as president of the UCR, leaving after the party's defeat in the 1991 legislative elections.
 Suffering damage to its image because of the hyperinflation of 1989, the UCR lost in several districts.
 Alfonsín became president of the party again in 1993.
 He supported the creation of a special budget for the province of Buenos Aires, led by governor Eduardo Duhalde.
 The radical legislator Leopoldo Moreau supported the new budget even more vehemently than the Peronists.
 Both parties had an informal alliance in the province.
 Alfonsín also supported the amendment to the constitution of Buenos Aires that allowed Duhalde to run for re-election.

 President Carlos Menem sought a constitutional amendment to allow his re-election, and Alfonsín opposed it.
 The victory in the 1993 midterm elections strengthened the PJ, which approved the bill in the Senate.
 Menem proposed a referendum on the amendment, to force the radical deputies to support it.
 He also proposed a bill for a law that would allow a constitutional amendment with a simple majority of the Congress.
 As a result, Alfonsín made the Pact of Olivos with him.
 With this agreement, the UCR would support Menem's proposal, but with further amendments that would reduce presidential power.
-The Council of Magistracy of the Nation reduced the influence of the executive power over the judiciary, the city of Buenos Aires would become an autonomous territory allowed to elect its own mayor, and the presidential term of office would be reduced to four years.
+The Council of Magistracy of the Nation reduced the influence of the executive power over the judiciary, the city of Buenos Aires would become an autonomous territory allowed to elect its mayor, and the presidential term of office would be reduced to four years.
 The presidential elections would include the two-round system, and the electoral college would be abolished.
 Alfonsín was elected to the constituent assembly that worked for the 1994 amendment of the Argentine Constitution.
 A faction of the UCR, led by Fernando de la Rúa, opposed the pact, but the party as a whole supported Alfonsín.
-The UCR got only 19% of the vote in the elections, attaining third position in the 1995 presidential elections behind the Frepaso, when Menem was re-elected.
+The UCR got only 19% of the vote in the elections, attaining a third position in the 1995 presidential elections behind the Frepaso when Menem was re-elected.
 Alfonsín resigned the presidency of the party in that year.